 Coming from a spreadsheet and numbers nerd like me, the way they’ve created their calculator is basic.
 Too simple considering their expertise.
 Looks like it was made by someone who hasn’t run an Amazon store before.

 I also included a basic calculation if you were to do it yourself and the amount you’d save.
+I made it as optimistic as possible, which means the normal scenario is going to be much tougher.

 Error #3 – Cash flow analysis not included